su-ntu-ctp/6m-software-1.1-sd-intro/quiz.md

 - D: None of the above
 ---

-### Q10: Each programming language has its unique syntax
+### Q10: Each programming language has some features that are common to each other
 - A: True
 - B: False